People

 Andreas Roepstorff, Aarhus University, Denmark

-Natalie Sebanz, Central European University (CEU), Hungary
+Natalie Sebanz, Central European University (CEU), Austria

 Cordula Vesper, Aarhus University, Denmark